JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 add: olcRootPW
 olcRootPW: $domainHashPass

+# These rules grant write access to LDAP topology parts
+# based on admin group
 dn: olcDatabase={2}hdb,cn=config
 changetype: modify
 add: olcAccess
 olcAccess: to attrs=userPassword,shadowLastChange
   by dn="$adminDN" write
+  by group.exact="$adminGroupDN" write
   by anonymous auth
   by self write
   by * none
 olcAccess: to dn.children="ou=people,$domainDN"
   attrs=pwmLastPwdUpdate,pwmEventLog,pwmResponseSet,pwmOtpSecret,pwmGUID
   by dn="$adminDN" manage
+  by group.exact="$adminGroupDN" manage
+  by group.exact="cn=pwmAdmin,ou=groups,$domainDN" manage
   by self manage
   by * none
+olcAccess: to dn.children="ou=people,$domainDN"
+  by dn="$adminDN" write
+  by group.exact="$adminGroupDN" write
+  by * read
+olcAccess: to dn.children="ou=groups,$domainDN"
+  by dn="$adminDN" write
+  by group.exact="$adminGroupDN" write
+  by * read
 olcAccess: to dn.base="" by * read
 olcAccess: to * by dn="$adminDN" write by * read
 EOF